timothyhull/breadpool-self-eval/docs/index.md

     - Simplified HNSO game setup procedures for RCR-hosted games by:
         - Permanently installing Raspberry Pi devices used to drive CRG penalty whiteboard displays at team benches.
         - Establishing a process to remote control Raspberry Pi devices from the SBO computer.
+    - Mounted and installed/configured a new monitor and Raspberry Pi device in the official's locker room to make the scoreboard display visible.

 ??? code "CRG Open-Source Contributions :material-cursor-default-click:"